Nathaniel Lowe: Washington Nationals

 On December 22, 2024, the Rangers traded Lowe to the Washington Nationals in exchange for Robert Garcia.
 His salary for the 2025 season was set at $10.3 million by the arbitration process.
 On June 21, 2025, Lowe hit his 100th career home run against the Los Angeles Dodgers off pitcher Dustin May.
 On August 13, Lowe hit his first grand slam home run, in a game against the Kansas City Royals.
 One day later, Lowe was designated for assignment, following Dylan Crews' activation from the injured list.
 In 119 appearances for Washington, Lowe slashed .216/.292/.373 with 16 home runs and 68 RBI.
 He was placed on release waivers by the Nationals on August 16.

 Boston Red Sox

 On August 18, 2025, the Boston Red Sox signed Lowe to a one-year, major league contract.
 He made 34 appearances for Boston, batting .280/.370/.420 with two home runs and 16 RBI.
 Lowe was designated for assignment by the Red Sox on November 18.
+On November 21, he was non-tendered by Boston and became a free agent.

+Cincinnati Reds

+On February 13, 2026, Lowe signed a minor league contract with the Cincinnati Reds.
+On March 23, the Reds selected Lowe's contract after he made the team's Opening Day roster.

+Cleveland Guardians

+On August 3, 2026, the Reds traded Lowe to the Cleveland Guardians in exchange for Alejandro Rivera and Juan Brito.